About Route Tables

 Main Route Table

-The main route table created with the VPC only contains the local route at creation, which routes any traffic directed to a target within the VPC CIDR block within the VPC itself.
+route at creation, which routes any traffic directed to a target within the Net CIDR block within the Net itself.
 This route cannot be modified or deleted.
 You can add or remove routes in the main route table, and also modify them.
 However, you cannot delete the main route table.

-You can explicitly associate a subnet with the main route table so that the route table used by this subnet is not modified in case you define another route table as the main one.
+You can explicitly associate a Subnet with the main route table so that the route table used by this Subnet is not modified in case you define another route table as the main one. |

 Custom Route Tables

-Any route table you create contains the local route that you cannot delete or modify.
-To protect your VPC, you can leave the main route table with only the default local route, and explicitly associate each new subnet with a custom route table you created.
-Any new subnet can therefore only direct traffic within the VPC until you explicitly allow it to direct traffic elsewhere using routes that you add to its route table.
-This enables you to control how outbound traffic is routed for each subnet of your VPC.
+route, and explicitly associate each new Subnet with a custom route table you created.
+Any new Subnet can therefore only direct traffic within the Net until you explicitly allow it to direct traffic elsewhere using routes that you add to its route table.
+This enables you to control how outbound traffic is routed for each Subnet of your Net.

 Routes and Routing Options